gnersisyann/mini-social-network/README.md

   - **News feed: Display posts from users you follow.**
   - **Liking and commenting on posts.**
   - **Private messaging between users.**
+  - **Profile**: Each user has a profile with their username and password (additional profile features will be added soon).
+  - **Followers & Following**: Users can follow other users and be followed in return.
+  - **Post Creation**: Users can create posts that will appear in their profiles.
+  - **User Search**: Find users by their username.

 # Contributing